containerly/platform/docs/operations.md

 # Operations

-This document provides comprehensive operational procedures for administrating the Platform CDK8s deployment and managing the platform lifecycle.
+This document provides comprehensive operational procedures for administrating the Platform Kustomize deployment and managing the platform lifecycle.

 ## Overview

-The Platform CDK8s project requires several operational procedures for successful deployment, maintenance, and troubleshooting.
+The Platform Kustomize project requires several operational procedures for successful deployment, maintenance, and troubleshooting.
 This guide covers all administrative tasks required to operate the platform effectively.

 ## Prerequisites

 ### Required Access

 - **Kubernetes Cluster Access**: kubectl configured with appropriate permissions
-- **GitHub Repository Access**: Read access to the containerly/platform repository
+- **GitHub Repository Access**: Read access to the platform repository
-- **NPM Registry Access**: Access to GitHub Packages (for consuming the NPM package)
 - **Administrative Privileges**: Cluster administrator or namespace administrator rights

 ### Required Tools

 - **kubectl**: Kubernetes command-line interface
-- **Node.js**: 18.x or 20.x for local development
-- **npm**: Package manager for consuming published packages
+- **kustomize**: For building overlays
 - **Git**: For repository operations

 ### Kubernetes Cluster Requirements